Ann Savage: My Winnipeg

 In 2007, she enjoyed a comeback, and rave reviews, when Canadian filmmaker Guy Maddin cast her as his mother in his My Winnipeg (2008), a "personal portrait of his hometown".
 Maddin, according to Savage's manager, is a fan of Detour, and Savage's role in his film—"a part that had been tipped to bring her an Academy Award"—also "introduced her to a legion of new fans, including Steven Spielberg, John Travolta, and Martin Scorsese".
 Maddin has stated that he cast Savage because she "would have scared the pants off Bette Davis".
 My Winnipeg was critically acclaimed and won prizes from both the Toronto Film Critics Association and the San Francisco Film Critics Circle as well as the Best Canadian Feature Film at the Toronto International Film Festival and a Genie Award nomination.

 Death

 Remaining blonde through her eighties and continuing to attend film festivals and galas, Savage had a series of strokes and became a resident of the Motion Picture and Television Country House and Hospital in California.
 She died in her sleep on December 25, 2008, aged 87.
-Her remains were interred with her husband D'Armand at the Hollywood Forever Cemetery in Los Angeles, California.
+Her remains are interred with her husband Bert D'Armand at the Hollywood Forever Cemetery in Los Angeles, California.
 Her personal and career memorabilia will become part of the Harry Ransom Center at the University of Texas at Austin alongside the archives of Robert De Niro, David Mamet, David O. Selznick, Gloria Swanson, and others.